 Charcot-Marie-Tooth disease is one of the most common inherited neurological disorders.
 Charcot-Marie-Tooth disease affects the peripheral nerves.
 CMT symptoms and signs include weakness of the lower leg muscles and foot, foot drop, foot deformities, etc. There are several forms of Charcot-Marie-Tooth disease.
 Inherited gene mutations are the cause of Charcot-Marie-Tooth disease.
 There is no cure for Charcot-Marie-Tooth disease, however, therapeutic measures and mild exercise may help symptoms.

-Campomelic dysplasia is a rare inherited condition that may be life threatening.
+Campomelic dysplasia is a rare inherited condition that may be life-threatening, especially to newborns.
 The condition affects the skeleton and reproductive system.

 Local ResourcesFind a local Orthopedic Surgeon in your town

 - How 'Stranger Things' Widened Awareness of a Rare Disorder

 - Health Tip: Treating Scoliosis